kristofkruller/ecommerceReactProject/README.md

 For styling I used @material-ui.

-The focus on
+# Focus
 for Cart:
-- Add
+- Add items
-- Multiply
+- Multiply, counter
-- Remove
+- Remove items, Empty cart, Checkout
+- Fully functional Card layout
+- Fetch (and display) items from an API
+- Responsivity